aragilar/dnd-flask/data/documentation/combat.md

 *Player's Handbook: Chapter 9*

 The clatter of a sword striking against a shield.
 The terrible rending sound as monstrous claws tear through armor.
-A brilliant  ash of light as a ball of  ame blossoms from a wizard's spell.
+A brilliant flash of light as a ball of flame blossoms from a wizard's spell.
 The sharp tang of blood in the air, cutting through the stench of vile monsters.
 Roars of fury, shouts of triumph, cries of pain.
 Combat in D&D can be chaotic, deadly, and thrilling.

-This chapter provides the rules you need for your characters and monsters to engage in combat, whether it is a brief skirmish or an extended con ict in a dungeon or on a field of battle.
+This chapter provides the rules you need for your characters and monsters to engage in combat, whether it is a brief skirmish or an extended conflict in a dungeon or on a field of battle.
 Throughout this chapter, the rules address you, the player or Dungeon Master.
 The Dungeon Master controls all the monsters and nonplayer characters involved in combat, and each other player controls an adventurer.
 "You" can also mean the character or monster that you control.

 ## The Order of Combat